Satyamkumarnavneet/Satyamkumarnavneet/README.md

 **About me:**
-<p> As an ambitious and dedicated computer science engineering student at Chandigarh University, I am eager to gain hands-on experience in
-the field of web development and mobile application development.
-My strong interest in these areas has led me to actively learn and master new technologies such as Android development, Google Cloud, and more.
-I am actively seeking internship opportunities to apply my knowledge and skills, and further develop my understanding of the industry.
-My ultimate goal is to establish a successful career in this field and make a meaningful impact in the technology industry.
+<p> I'm a driven computer science engineering student at Chandigarh University, with a keen interest in web and cloud development.
+I'm actively learning and mastering technologies like web development and Google Cloud.
+I'm on the lookout for internships to apply my skills and gain industry insights.
+My ultimate aim is to build a successful career and leave a meaningful mark in the tech industry.

 </p>